You and Your Baby

 Nutrition and Food Safety

-Your baby does not need any food except breastmilk until 6 months of age.
+Your baby does not need any food except breastmilk and Vitamin D supplement until 6 months of age.
 At this time, if your baby is able to sit in his or her high chair and is taking an interest in food, then this is the time to introduce solid food to your baby.
 At around 6 months of age your baby’s iron level is becoming low so it is important to start with iron-rich foods, such as meats, eggs, legumes and iron-fortified cereal, as well as continuing to breastfeed until 2 years of age or beyond.
 For more information about breastfeeding, click this link.

 An important part of learning to eat is allowing your baby to play or experiment with food; let your baby decide how much to eat.
 Start off slowly with just one meal a day and then gradually increase to three meals a day and snacks.
 It is best if you do not add salt or sweetener to your baby’s food.
 Here are some resources to help you learn how to feed your baby: